5 Live Music Lounges in Scottsdale

 Walk through the Omni Scottsdale’s large courtyard to find the candlelit Mbar lounge, where live bands, including popular jazz and indie rock, play on Thursday, Friday and Saturday evenings from 6 p.m. to 11:30 p.m., and on Sunday mornings from 9 a.m. to noon.
 Lounge in the large seating area and enjoy the fire pits, smoky mesquite fare from the kitchen (menu favorites include smoked salmon and calamari), and a full-service bar while chatting and enjoying the music.

 Mastro’s is known for bringing upscale steakhouse and seafood spots to some of America’s most cosmopolitan cities, and Scottsdale, with a total of three locations, is no exception.
 But sitting in the extravagant dining room isn’t required to enjoy those chilled seafood towers and tender-as-buttah steaks.
-City Hall Steakhouse, in the heart of downtown, and Oceans Club in north Scottsdale, both offer elegant lounges where you’ll find similar menus and cocktails, as well as live music.
+City Hall Steakhouse, in the heart of Old Town, and Oceans Club in North Scottsdale, both offer elegant lounges where you’ll find similar menus and cocktails, as well as live music.
 Live entertainment starts every night at 6:30 p.m., and acts range from a single pianist/singer to a three-piece band, and include instrumental sets, jazz, covers of decades’ hits, and more.
 The lounges have fewer than 20 tables, so get there early—they often fill up by 7 p.m.